Boston Product Liability Lawyers

 If you miss this deadline, you will lose your opportunity to being a claim and pursue compensation.

 In most cases, this is a strict deadline.
 However, it is not always immediately apparent that an individual’s injuries were caused by a product.
 In this case, the deadline begins on the date that the individual discovered or should have known that his or her injuries were caused by the defective product, so long as it has not been more than seven years since the injury.

 If you think you may have a case, you should contact our Boston product liability lawyers as soon as possible before the statute of limitations runs out.

-Do not hesitate to contact Janet, Jenner & Suggs today.
+Do not hesitate to contact Janet, Janet & Suggs today.

 Accomplished Boston Product Liability Lawyers

 The Boston product liability lawyers at Janet, Janet & Suggs have a strong reputation of standing up for the rights of those who have been injured by corporations.
 We have the vast resources of a national firm and are well-versed in the many laws and regulations regarding injuries from products.

 Our Mass Torts and Product Liability Division is led by partner Robert Jenner, who has more than 30 years of experience representing injured consumers nationwide.
 He has been an active member of the American Association for Justice for several years and was inducted into the International Society of Barristers, one of the country’s most selective invitation-only attorney honorary societies.